 Using basic information about your loan—including the amount, interest rate, and term—as well as basic revenue information about your business, you can complete a loan performance analysis to estimate when you’ll break even on the cost of the loan, your expected monetary gain, and the approximate profitability of your loan on a five- or 10-year horizon.
 If the impact over your preferred time horizon is profitable, then that might be a good reason to take the loan.

-For a rookie entrepreneur with little or no business education, all of this information can be daunting.
-If you’re overwhelmed, contact SCORE or a Small Business Development Center for information about being paired with a mentor.
+No matter your background, managing your business finances can be one of the most daunting parts of entrepreneurship.
+Luckily, if you’re feeling overwhelmed, you can contact SCORE or a Small Business Development Center for information about being paired with a mentor.
 Working with a veteran entrepreneur one-on-one is a great way to overcome the learning curve associated with managing small business finances.